andrew-sotiriou/webpack-start/README.md

 to have everything minified and ready for deployment

 Things to add later:
-	-> do something with images
 	-> Add Webpack Hot module Replacement
 	-> have files added into appropriate folders
+	-> update so images move to img folder